The 'Official' Maiden Voyage of the Wilhelm Gustloff

 Several of the next pages describe her and her cabin mates adventures in Portugal and their return to the ship eventually.
 Wednesday the 27th she reports that Captain Peterson has taken command of the Wilhelm Gustloff.
 She mentions that the old bridge flag was taken to be placed with Lübbe, while Peterson brought a new Nazi flag to fly from the ship.

-On May 1st, she describes a lifeboat drill, her cabin (#62) and their lifeboat (#9), and on May 4th, she went to an onboard lecture entitled "The Machinery of the MS Wilhelm Gustloff."
+On May 1st, she describes a lifeboat drill, her cabin (#62) and their lifeboat (#9), and on May 4th, she went to an on board lecture entitled "The Machinery of the MS Wilhelm Gustloff."
 Mrs. Deitrich took notes on the entire lecture and the lecture has been posted below.

 The information in her writing is priceless to the Wilhelm Gustloff's history and there is so much more than some highlights above.
 It is interesting how throughout the trip, she notes the specific movements of the ships of the KdF fleet - Der Deutche, Sierra Cordoba, Monte Olivia, Oceana and others down to the sailing ship Grand Duchess Elizabeth, firetugs, tankers, and several u-boats including the U-22.
+Did you know Captain Lübbe wasn't the only person to pass away on her maiden voyage?
+It's all in here!

 As if the contents of this journal weren't enough, Mrs. Dietrich also included several newspaper clippings in the latter pages of the journal which can all be viewed at right.